stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/00_Configuration.md

 properties API:

   - Configuration is **per class**, not per instance.
-  - Configuration is normally set once during initialization and then not changed.
+  - Configuration is normally set once during initialisation and then not changed.
   - Configuration is normally set by a knowledgeable technical user, such as a developer, not the end user.

 <div class="notice" markdown="1">